Here are some tips to help you prepare your entry for The PIEoneer Awards:

 This is how the scoring works:

 - A team of PIE staff will put together a shortlist of finalists for each category by reviewing and scoring the information provided on the entry forms.
-A maximum of six shortlisted finalists for each award will be selected.
+A maximum of eight shortlisted finalists for each award will be selected.

 - Each question has an equal weighting and will be scored out of a maximum 10 points.
 The scores for each question are added together, and the six entries with the highest cumulative scores in each category will be selected as finalists.

-- Our panel of judges, all of whom are independent of The PIE, will be split into groups according to their areas of expertise to score the finalists' entries in selected categories.
+- Our panel of expert judges, all of whom are independent of The PIE, will be split into groups according to their areas of expertise to score the finalists' entries in selected categories.

 - They will score in the same way - by giving a score out of 10 to each question.
 The entry with the highest cumulative score across all the judges will be selected as the winner for that category.
-In the case of a draw, the judges' comments will be taken into consideration.

 - If there is a conflict of interest between entries and judges, judges will not score that entry/category, as appropriate.